SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 In the detail section of the rule you can define filters to be used in the rule and the action to be performed.

-The **Action Type** drop down will contain the specific actions Cloud SOAR can take when the specified activity is observed.
+The **Action Type** dropdown will contain the specific actions Cloud SOAR can take when the specified activity is observed.
 Users have the option to take the following actions:

 - **Create incident from template**.
 Specify what incident template to use (See **Incident Templates)**, the incident owner, and incident ID format.
 This is the most common action.
 - **Close incident**.
 Allows for the automatic closure of a known false positive incident